 Apple iPhone XR review: price, models and build quality

-The iPhone XR starts at £749, with 64GB of storage space.
-For £799, you can boost the storage to 128GB, or to 256GB for £899.
-This compares to a starting price of £999 (with 64GB of storage) for the iPhone XS, or £1,199 (64GB) for the iPhone XS Max.
+The iPhone XR starts at £629/AU$849, with 64GB of storage space.
+For £679/AU$929, you can boost the storage to 128GB.
+There's no option for 256GB of storage, which the new iPhone SE and iPhone 11 offer.

 We think the 128GB model is a real sweet spot here – 64GB is enough for anyone at a base level, but 128GB gives you that extra bit of freedom to store photos, videos and music on the phone without things getting shunted to the cloud.
-For the £50 upgrade price, that’s our recommended option.
+For the £50/AU$80 upgrade price, that’s our recommended option.